Download a free trial to find out which Altium software best suits your needs

 Figure 14: Run the script.

-Custom drop-down menus can also be added to the Altium Designer Environment.
+Custom drop-down menus can also be added to the Altium Designer Environment for faster PCB design work.
 This is done by opening the Customizing Editor and right-mouse clicking on an existing toolbar and selecting Insert Dropdown.

 Figure 15: Dropdown menus can be customized as well.